EssiasSouza/Automible/README.md

-# Essiasble – Remote SSH Command Executor & File Sender
+# Automible – Remote SSH Command Executor & File Sender

-Essiasble is a Python-based tool that automates remote command execution and file transfers over SSH/SCP to multiple Linux-based machines.
-The application uses an inventory file (`Inventory.txt`) to define host machines and their credentials, and it can execute a sequence of shell commands defined in `commands.txt`.
+Automible is a Python-based tool that automates remote command execution and file transfers over SSH/SCP to multiple Linux-based machines.
+The application uses an inventory file (`Inventory`) to define host machines and their credentials, and it can execute a sequence of shell commands defined in `commands`.

 ---